 Before you configure a file to tape job, complete the following prerequisites:

 - You must configure one or more regular media pools with the necessary media set and retention settings.

 - You must load tapes to the tape device and configure the target media pool so that it has access to them.
 If the media pool has no available tape, the tape job will wait for 72 hours and then terminate.

-- Make sure that files and folders that you want to back up do not contain certain Unicode symbols, including but not limited to the symbols with the following codes: U+D800 – U+DFFF, U+FFFE, U+FFFF (55296 – 57343, 65534, 65535).
-Also the files and folders names must contain only symbols that are supported by the source file system.
+- Make sure that files and folders that you want to back up do not contain certain Unicode symbols, including but not limited to the symbols with the following codes: U+D800 – U+DFFF, U+FFFE, U+FFFF (55296 – 57343, 65534, 65535), U+007C (124).
+Also the file and folder names must contain only symbols that are supported by the source file system.
 Files and folders with unsupported names will be skipped from processing.